johanhalse/musculus/README.md

 # Musculus

-Like Hotwire, but a lot smaller and a lot more webcomponenty.
+Like Hotwire, but a lot smaller and a lot more web-componenty?

 ## Installation